Table of Contents Show

 11. Falafel Bento Lunch Box Idea

-For kid’s bento box ideas, pick up some premade falafel from the store and serve with a side of cucumber sauce.
+For kid’s bento box ideas, pick up some premade falafel from the store and serve it with a side of cucumber sauce.
 Pretzel sticks, blueberries, and snap peas are simple sides to finish the meal.

 12. Pancakes Bento Lunch Box